Thomas Jollie Smith: Early life and education

 Thomas Jollie Smith was born in Argyll, Scotland, the family moved to Queensland when Jollie Smith was 5, and then moved to Victoria when he was 10.
 Educated at Scotch College and the University of Melbourne gaining his BA in 1881 and his MA in 1883 in language and logic.
-A Presbyterian minister, he trained at Theological Hall, Ormond College in 1887-88.
+A Presbyterian minister, he trained at Theological Hall, Ormond College in 1887–88.

 Career

 Jollie Smith started working as a tutor and lecturer at Trinity College, the University of Melbourne in 1880, a role he held for the next decade.
-He was also the founding principal of the first university residential college in Australia to admit women, Trinity College Hostel (later Janet Clarke Hall) from 1886-90.
+He was also the founding principal of the first university residential college in Australia to admit women, Trinity College Hostel (later Janet Clarke Hall) from 1886 to 1890.

-From 1890-1903, he served a parish at Naracoorte, South Australia, and then minister of Ewing Memorial Church in East Malvern (1905–22).
+From 1890 to 1903, he served a parish at Naracoorte, South Australia, and then minister of Ewing Memorial Church in East Malvern (1905–22).

-Alongside his work in East Malvern, Jollie Smith worked as director of studies and lecturer in apologetics at the Deaconess' Training Institute from 1911-21.
-He pioneered the teaching of Japanese at the University of Melbourne alongside Senkichi 'Moshi' Inagaki in 1919-21.
+Alongside his work in East Malvern, Jollie Smith worked as director of studies and lecturer in apologetics at the Deaconess' Training Institute from 1911 to 1921.
+He pioneered the teaching of Japanese at the University of Melbourne alongside Senkichi 'Moshi' Inagaki in 1919–21.
 He was impacted by the influenza epidemic of 1920, and he had to convalesce in Queensland for two months.

 In 1922, he became chair of Hebrew and Old Testament studies at the Theological Hall, Ormond College until his death in 1927.
 His library was donated to Ormond after his death.